Tax Treatment of Farmers On-Demand Webinar

 Farming is a unique activity with its own set of special tax issues.
 Farmers may deduct, as business expenses, the real estate and personal property taxes on farm business assets, including farm equipment, animals, farm buildings and more.
 In addition to knowing what can be deducted, tax pros must know how to identify if a client’s farming is considered a hobby.
 This course will discuss several of these unique concepts, and teach tax professionals how to calculate farming expenses and apply depreciation methods unique to farming assets.

 Upon completion of this course, you will be able to:

-- Identify various types of farm income for clients at the tax desk.
+- Identify various types of farm income and expenses

-This webinar includes the presentation slides, exam questions, live webinar recording with review questions, and Attendee Top Questions.
+This on-demand webinar includes the presentation slides, exam questions, recording of the webinar broadcast with review questions, and attendee top questions.
 CPE is issued after exam is successfully completed.

 Penny Wade Smith